LexBorisoff/web-cli/README.md

 > **_Caveat!_**
 > Flag options can be assigned values `true` and `false`.
 This is because, internally, flags are `boolean`s.
 Using a flag option in the command automatically sets its value to **_"true"_** but the option will still accept a boolean value that's placed after it (even without the explicit `=` sign).
 Therefore, make sure to not accidentally assign **_"true"_** or **_"false"_** to a flag if you do not intend it.
 Doing so will result in your web query missing the keyword **_"true"_** or **_"false"_** from the search term.

-With browsers and engines configuration set up, you can also use [_custom flags_](#custom-flags) which are created from the keys and aliases of _browsers_, _browser profiles_, and _engines_ from the config files.
+With browsers and engines configuration set up, you can also use [_custom flags_](#custom-flags) which are created from the keys and aliases of _browsers_, _browser profiles_, and _engines_ from the generated config file.
 Custom flags simplify your web queries by being a convenient substitute for value options.

 ## Placement <a name="options-placement"></a>